-The following adverse reactions have been identified during post approval use of hydrocodone bitartrate and acetaminophen tablets.
+The following adverse reactions have been identified during post approval use of Hydrocodone and Acetaminophen Tablets.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.